DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Experiments

 \subsection{Experimental Settings}

 We use UniLM-base-cased \citep{dong2019unified} as the shared encoder and decoder of DuNST.
-The dimension of latent $z$ is 128 for sentiment control (2-class) and 256 for the topic control (4-class).
-We use AdamW~\citep{Loshchilov2019DecoupledWD} with learning rate $=$ 5e-5, warm-up steps $=$ one epoch, and batch size $=$ 8 for optimization across all tasks.
-The top-$p$ ($p=0.9$) sampling method is used for decoding.
+The dimension of latent $z$ is 128 for sentiment control and 256 for topic control.
+We use AdamW~\citep{Loshchilov2019DecoupledWD} with learning rate $=$ 5e-5, warm-up steps $=$ one epoch, and batch size $=$ 8 for optimization across all tasks. $\lambda_g\!=\!1$ and $\tau\!=\!5$ for all tasks, $\lambda_c$ is 10 for IMDb and 1 for AGNews.
+As a common practice~\citep{holtzman2019curious}, we use top-$p$ with $p\!=\!0.9$ sampling method for decoding.
+To stabilize training, we further incorporate BOW~\citep{wang2017diverse} and annealing~\citep{fu-etal-2019-cyclical} techniques.
+Following ST in NLU~\citep{mukherjee-awadallah-2020-ust}, we start ST from a base model tuned on $D_L$ without any sample selection as in~\citep{vu-etal-2021-strata}.
 More implementation details are provided in Appendix \ref{sec:impdetail}.